 Master, major of Statistics.
 Uppsala University and Högskolan Dalarna, Sweden

-Broadly, my research aims to answer an outstanding question: how do our genes together with environmental exposures determine risk and prognosis of complex diseases, in particular mental health problems in childhood and adolescence.
+Broadly, my research aims to answer an outstanding question: how do our genes together with environmental exposures determine risk and prognosis of complex diseases, in particular mental health problems.
 The specific research aims include:

-- To identify genetic variants predisposing to childhood and adolescent mental health disorders.
+- To identify genetic variants predisposing to mental health disorders.

 - To understand genetic and environmental architecture for single disease, and to understand comorbidity between diseases concerning shared genetic and environmental components.

-- To investigate gene-environment interplay over developmental time and infer causality.
+- To investigate gene-environment interplay and infer causality.

 - To forge an integrative model incorporating genetic, environmental and longitudinal data for individual risk prediction.

-This work has the potential to significantly enhance our understanding of developmental trajectories underlying youth mental health.
+This work has the potential to significantly enhance our understanding of developmental trajectories underlying mental health.